level-1-dao/level-1-dao/Mission.md

 # Rails
 - **Cooperative:**
 Our focus is on the success of the collective.
-This means we do not have benchmarks, "leader"boards, tests, quizes or grades.
+This means we do not have benchmarks, "leader"boards, tests, quizzes or grades.
 We stay away from comparisons and use our energy towards celebrating where we are in this moment.

 We find polls and reflection prompts help learners learn from each other, which provide improved improved learning outcomes over right/wrong test formats.